gvwilson/sensibleadventures/nardica/nardica.md

 Wales thumped the side of the truck.
 "Sure thing, boss!" its little core said happily.
 The truck lurched forward, nearly dumping Iffy off her bench.
-With two Marine in front and two behind, they headed into two.
+With two Marine in front and two behind, they headed into town.
+A second truck fell in behind them, its passengers hidden beneath a canvas roof.

 Iffy tried to ignore the stares and scowls of the people they passed.
 Everyone and everything was grimy: the faces, the windows, even the solar panels.
 Twice